shrinerb/shrine/doc/changing_derivatives.md

-# Changing Derivatives
+# Managing Derivatives

-This guide provides tips for modifying [derivatives] logic for an app that is already live and handling file attachments, with zero downtime.
+This guide shows how to add, create, update, and remove [derivatives] for an app in production already handling file attachments, with zero downtime.

+*Note: The examples uses the [Sequel] ORM, but it should easily translate to Active Record.*

-The examples will be showing image thumbnails (`Photo` model with `image` attachment), but the advice applies to any kind of derivatives.
-We'll also be using the [Sequel] ORM, but it should easily translate to Active Record.
+Let's assume we have a `Photo` model with an `image` file attachment.
+The examples will be showing image thumbnails, but the advice applies to any kind of derivatives.

 ```rb
 Shrine.plugin :sequel